 Can NetApp catch EMC?
-Maybe, maybe not, however IMHO the question should be are there other areas that NetApp can extend its reach into causing EMC to react to those, similar to how EMC took advantage of opportunities causing IBM and others to react.
+Maybe, maybe not, however IMHO the question should be are there other areas that NetApp can extend its reach into causing EMC to react to those, like how EMC took advantage of opportunities causing IBM and others to react.

 Here are some other similarities I see of and for EMC and NetApp:

-- Both have great outreach programs where information is provided without having to ask or dig in a proactive manner, yet when something is needed, they provide it without fanfare
+- Both have great outreach programs where information is provided without having to ask or dig in a proactive way, yet when something is needed, they give it without fanfare

 - Both are engaging at multiple levels, from customer, to financial and investors, to var, to partner, trade groups, to trade and other media, to analysts to social networking and beyond